An overview of analog and digital synthesizer design, its components and how they work.

 - Set the LFOs

-- Modulate Oscilators and Filters with the Envelops and/or LFOs
+- Modulate Oscillators and Filters with the Envelopes and/or LFOs

 It takes a lot of practice to program a specific sound from the top of you head or from listening to other artists music.